nathanogunleye/nathanogunleye.github.io/londonbushunter.markdown

 I came across another website which provided the enthusiast centric features I was looking for, but it lacked some functionality that the average user would need.
-It also was also not very optimized for mobile, which made it tedious to use when leisurely travelling out and about.
+It also not very optimized for mobile, which made it tedious to use when leisurely travelling out and about.

 For a long time I had to use the TfL website and the enthusiast tool.